Telling a good (Pando Days) story

 And, the middle?

 The middle is the essence of the story.
 In Pando’s case, it is the project.
 How are you going to address and tackle the problem?
 What is the scope of your project, what do you hope to accomplish, and how will you do it?
+You also can talk about the process, the steps you are taking.
+And if helpful, the obstacles you faced and overcame.
 I would urge that the teams consider visuals at this time as well.

 You talk about the “essence” of the project.
 Finding it is sometimes a lot easier said than done…